 - D (Drive) – Allows transmission to shift naturally while traveling

-There might also be the Low gear that we discussed above.
+There might also be the Low gear that I discussed above.

 When to Use Low Gear